coollazy/JSONCodable/README.md

 # JSONCodable

-Protocol JSONCodable base on Codable easily extend the Class/Struct with decode from json Data/String/URL and encode to json Data/String/URL.
+Protocol JSONCodable base on Codable

+Extension Class/Struct
+Decode from json Data/String/URL
+Encode to json Data/String/URL

 # How to install